 Got a light headache?
 It could be due to carbon monoxide.
 Carbon monoxide is very dangerous because it is tasteless, colorless, and odorless.
 Gas and diesel forklifts when used indoors can leave a high concentration of carbon monoxide which is undetectable by our senses.
 It is produced by the burning of fuel.
 It can quickly poison you and other people around in that confined area.

-damage to property, lost productivity, or in the worst cases injury to or even death.
+When forklift operators fail to take necessary precautions propane and other fuel related accidents can occur, possibly causing damage to property, lost productivity, or in the worst cases injury to or even death.

 Everyone wants the safest working environment for their workers.
 By taking our forklift propane handling training, you can avoid all of these hassles.
 Our professionally trained staff can provide propane forklift safety training classes for your employees.
 We practice the most efficient and safest methods in propane cylinder handling.
 And remember, always wear proper eye protection and gloves when handling propane cylinders.